-Today, I share with you 5 tips that will help you get up and running again.
+Today, I share with you 5 tips that will help you run happy and smart, or happier and smarter.

 Have you been away from running for a while and want to get back into it?
 In a slump?
 Need that extra something to light that fire under your ass again?